SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 The framework has been developed and tested using python3.7.9 64bit.
 A required programming environment to use ``Qlunc`` is provided in the repository, in the *readme.md* file, *Requirements* section.
-For more information about the system requirements, please consult *requirements.txt* file.
+For more information about the system requirements, please rise an [issue](https://github.com/SWE-UniStuttgart/Qlunc/issues) at the repository.
 Existing tutorials and working example will help user to navigate along the ``Qlunc`` framework, reproducing the most important steps.
 Two of them are explained below in order to facilitate the understanding of the workflow.
 In a first step user creates the lidar digital twin.
 In a later step user introduces a model, by means of a python